 I. IC and PUD District Signs.
-An Institutional Campus Master Plan or PUD Plan may permit an increase in the sign allowance for the number of signs; the total sign area; and the height of any sign by up to twenty-five (25) percent of the standards in this Article.
+The decision making body responsible for approval of the site plan, Institutional Campus Master Plan, or PUD Plan may approve a sign allowance to increase the number of signs, the total sign area, or the height of any sign by up to twenty-five (25) percent of the standards in this Article.